 Our curators cannot provide expertise to private individuals under any circumstances.

 How can I work at the Uffizi Galleries?

 The Uffizi Galleries do not accept unsolicited applications for posts.
 All employment in Italian public administration bodies occurs through public selection process.
-In the case of State museums, such as the Uffizi Galleries, selection announcements are made through the Ministry of Cultural Heritage and Activities and Tourism.
+In the case of State museums, such as the Uffizi Galleries, selection announcements are made through the Ministry of Cultural Heritage and Activities.
 For more information on the current selection processes, please see the official website of the Ministry, under the section “Concorsi pubblici” (please note that the English version is not available) by clicking here.